-Playful, positive, interactive activities with a parent, grandparent or special person in a child’s life, help to foster a sense of security and self-worth that will help grow children into confident learners.
+Playful, positive, interactive activities with a parent, grandparent or special person in a child’s life, help to foster a sense of security and self-worth that will help grow your child into a confident learner.
 This may be the best gift you can give your child, so be sure to find the time each day to play with your baby or young child at home.

 Babies and toddlers can be very social and enjoy being with other young children, even from just a few months old.
 They can be very interested and sympathetic to other children in their class.
 Have you ever noticed the “sympathy” crying effect when babies are together?

 Two and three year olds may start to develop little friendships, though don’t be alarmed if some children are very shy and just want to be with mum and perhaps even just observe.
-We love to call this “observation mode” – children learn through watching others.
+We love to call this “observation mode”—children learn through watching others.
 Often those who like to observe do the activities in the privacy and safety of their own home.
 Reassure parents that “observation mode” is totally normal.
-We toddlers are often very “me” focussed, they are learning to share, show kindness to others and to behave in loving ways.
+Toddlers are often very “me” focussed as they are learning to share, show kindness to others and to behave in loving ways.

 As children grow older, peers grow in importance.
 Kids are growing in their ability to cooperate, share, take turns and show empathy to another person’s feelings.
-Be sure to include activities that promote group activity – circle games where cooperation is needed are great.
-Leading and following activities are also great for this age group, for example, mirroring activities, or taking turns to choose a movement for a song.
+Be sure to include activities that promote group activity—circle games where cooperation is needed are great.
+Leading and following activities are also perfect for this age group, for example, mirroring activities, or taking turns to choose a movement for a song.

 MOVEMENT & LEARNING